5GSEC/MobiWatch/README.md

 # MobiWatch

 MobiWatch is an O-RAN compliant xApp that employs unsupervised unsupervised deep learning to detect layer-3 (RRC and NAS) cellular anomalies and attacks in 5G networks.
+MobiWatch operates on the security data telemetry called [MobiFlow](https://github.com/5GSEC/MobiFlow-Auditor), a security audit trail for holding mobile devices accountable during the link and session setup protocols as they interact with the base station.

+Currently it is compatible with two nRT-RIC implmentations: [OSC RIC](https://lf-o-ran-sc.atlassian.net/wiki/spaces/ORAN) and [SD-RAN ONOS RIC](https://docs.sd-ran.org/master/sdran-in-a-box/README.html).
+You can deploy and test MobiWatch based on the [tutorial](https://github.com/5GSEC/5G-Spector/wiki/O%E2%80%90RAN-SC-RIC-Deployment-Guide) we have created to instantiate an O-RAN compliant 5G network with just open-sourced software such as [OpenAirInterface](https://gitlab.eurecom.fr/oai/openairinterface5g/).

 For more design details, please refer to our HotNets'24 research paper [6G-XSec: Explainable Edge Security for Emerging OpenRAN Architectures]().

-Currently it is compatible with two nRT-RIC implmentation: OSC RIC and SD-RAN ONOS RIC.

 ![alt text](./fig/sys.png)